 - offer opportunities to teach skills in an interesting context

-Teaching with themes encourages students:
+Teaching with touch and feel themes encourages students:

 - to learn new information